Attorney Richard Samdperil

 Richard is also a contributing author to A Practical Guide to Evidence in New Hampshire (1st edition 2010, and 2012 supplement) and to Utilizing Forensic Evidence in Criminal Cases (2012-2013 edition).

 Richard is a member of both the National and New Hampshire Association of Criminal Defense Lawyers, and has been affiliated with both organizations for the past twenty years.
 From 2013-2016, Richard co-chaired the New Hampshire Bar Association's Criminal Justice Section.

-Richard is a past member of the New Hampshire Bar Association's Committee on Professionalism, is a present member of the NHBA's Ethics Committee, and is a past president of the Rockingham County Bar Association.
+Richard is a past member of the New Hampshire Bar Association's Ethics and Professionalism committees, and is a past president of the Rockingham County Bar Association.
 Richard is also a past chair and member of the Board of Directors for the Seacoast Science Center.

 Presentations and Publications